9 Great Benefits of Flutter App Development for Businesses

 React Native has many abandoned packages in the wild.
 Your developers will need to make sure they’re using software that’s likely to stay updated in the future (if there is such a thing!) and make sure everything they currently use still gets updates.

-Flutter is newer to the cross-platform development scene than React Native.
+Flutter is newer to the cross-platform development scene versus React Native.
 Google released the framework in 2018 and it’s grown a lot in recent years.

 Google’s Flutter makes use of the Dart programming language to build mobile apps.
 Unlike React Native and other popular cross-platform tools, Flutter compiles down to the same native app code that native apps use to run.

-So what do you stand to gain — and what can hold you back — when choosing Flutter?
+So what do you stand to gain — and what can hold you back — when choosing Flutter versus React Native?

 Flutter frees you from such limitations.